bcarrell/node-starter/README.md

 node-starter
 ============

-This is a starter template that I use to bootstrap new Node applications.
+This is a starter template that I use to bootstrap new Node web applications.

 The stack I normally use consists of Gulp for task management, Express as my web stack with Swig for templating, SCSS for stylesheets, and Browserify to